Muhammad Youssef al-Najjar: Life

 In 1968, Youssef was appointed to the Executive Committee of the Palestine Liberation Organization (PLO).
 He also was a member of the Palestinian National Congress, and the Palestinian parliament in exile.
-Two months before his death, Youssef was interviewed by the Beirut newspaper L'Orient-Le Jour.
+Two months before his assassination, Youssef was interviewed by the Beirut newspaper L'Orient-Le Jour.
 In the interview, he explained his conviction to the Palestinian cause, saying that he did not expect his generation of Palestinians to defeat Israel but that future generations would continue fighting: "We plant the seeds, and the others will reap the harvest.
 Most probably we'll all die, killed because we are confronting a fierce enemy.
 But the youth will replace us".

 Youssef was allegedly involved in planning the 1972 Munich massacre, in which 11 Israeli athletes and coaches were killed by the Black September group.
-This prompted Israel to launch a revenge campaign called Operation Wrath of God, with Youssef as a principal target.
-In 1973, Israel sent commandos to Beirut, Lebanon to assassinate three high-ranking PLO officials, among then Youssef, in the 1973 Israeli raid on Lebanon.
+This prompted Israel to launch a campaign of assassinations, with Youssef as a principal target.
+In 1973, Israel sent commandos to Beirut, Lebanon to assassinate three high-ranking PLO officials, among them Youssef, in the 1973 Israeli raid on Lebanon.
 Youssef and his wife were killed by gunfire when Israeli commandos stormed their Beirut apartment.
+In the raid, Kamal Nasser and Kamal Adwan, other Fatah members, were also killed.
+Their funeral was attended by nearly half a million people, most whom were Lebanese.